JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 To further optimize the annotation experience, NLP Lab provides a checkbox "Filter pre-annotations according to my latest completion" within the Predictions card on the right-hand side of the labeling screen.
 Enabling this option ensures that the pre-annotation process only includes sections present in the latest completion of the current user.

 ![union-section](/assets/images/annotation_lab/5.2.2/5.gif)

-### Re-split tasks on Update of Section Definitions
-Improvements have been made to the splitting operation in Section Based Annotations, where it was previously not possible to re-split an already imported task.
-Now, users can re-split older tasks with new / updated rules such that any new completions will reflect the new rules (if the user so chooses)